 How is surgery for pancreatic cancer carried out?

-You may have your operation as open surgery or as keyhole surgery.
-This page explains what's involved.
+You may have your pancreatic cancer surgery as open surgery or keyhole (laparoscopic) surgery.
+This page explains what is involved.

 What's in the 'Surgery for pancreatic cancer' section?

-When you have your surgery, you will have a general anaesthetic, so you will be asleep and won’t feel anything.
-There are two main ways of doing pancreatic cancer surgery: open surgery or keyhole (laparoscopic or robotic) surgery.
+When you have your surgery, you will have a general anaesthetic.
+This means you will be asleep and won’t feel anything.
+You may have open surgery or keyhole (laparoscopic) surgery.

 Open surgery is when one large cut (incision) is made in the tummy.